aragon/nest/ISSUE_TEMPLATE.md

 ## Grant size

-$100k split into 4 chunks.
+$100k in ETH, split into 4 chunks.
 The first chunk will be given out immediatly upon grant approval, and the other 3 will be paid out as the 3 deliveables are built.

+$50k in ANT, given out when all deliverables are ready.

 ## Application requirements